RedHatter/diodon-plugins/README.md

 - **Sticky**
 Opens a window representation of the Diodon menu.
 The window will stay on top and reflect changes to the clipboard.
-Allows search clipboard items.
+Allows searching and deleting clipboard items.

 ## Installing